 In January 2018, we entered into a Development and Option Agreement, which we refer to as the Arcturus Agreement, with Arcturus, which provides us with access to Arcturus LNP formulation technology which we use in combination with our mRNA technology.
-We paid Arcturus an up-front fee of \$5 million and must pay an extension fee of \$1 million if we exercise our option to extend the initial term of the Arcturus Agreement beyond July 2023.
+We paid Arcturus an upfront fee of \$5 million and must pay an extension fee of \$1 million if we exercise our option to extend the initial term of the Arcturus Agreement beyond July 2023.
 We are required to reimburse Arcturus for certain costs incurred in connection with development activities and provide certain FTE funding.
 We are additionally required to pay up to an aggregate of \$5 million in connection with our acceptance of the irrevocable offer to obtain licenses for further development and commercialization of selected targets.
-As of June 30, 2022, we have not accepted any such irrevocable offer.
-Under each license agreement to be entered into in connection with our acceptance of the irrevocable offer, to the extent applicable, we will additionally be required to make certain royalty payments, which are not in excess of 10% on net sales of licensed products, and pay Arcturus up to \$6 million in development milestone payments, \$9 million in regulatory milestone payments and \$8 million in commercial milestone payments.
-As of June 30, 2022, we have made payments totaling \$5.5 million to Arcturus reimbursing Arcturus for development costs and in connection with our FTE funding obligations, and we have not accepted the irrevocable offer with respect to any target and therefore have not paid any acceptance fees or made any milestone or royalty payments to Arcturus.
+As of March 31, 2023, we have not exercised our option to extend and accept any such irrevocable offer.
+Under each license agreement to be entered into in connection with our acceptance of the irrevocable offer, we will additionally be required to make certain royalty payments, which are not in excess of 10% on net sales of licensed products, and pay Arcturus up to \$6 million in development milestone payments, \$9 million in regulatory milestone payments and \$8 million in commercial milestone payments.
+As of March 31, 2023, we have made payments totaling \$5.5 million to Arcturus reimbursing Arcturus for development costs and in connection with our FTE funding obligations, and we have not accepted the irrevocable offer with respect to any target and therefore have not paid any acceptance fees or made any milestone or royalty payments to Arcturus.